Suffering a workplace injury can be a traumatic event that puts the injured worker in a tough position physically and financially.

 How Light Duty Work May Affect Your Workers’ Comp

-Your light duty work can affect the value of benefits you will receive for your workers’ compensation.
-If you make the same amount of money or more while on light duty, you are not going to get benefits for lost wages.
+Your light duty work can affect the value of benefits you will receive for your workers’ compensation claim.
+If you make the same amount of money or more while on a light duty assignment, you are not going to get benefits for lost wages.
 On the other hand, if the light duty role pays less than you were earning before the injury, you would get lost wage payment for partial disability benefits.

 Speak to a New Jersey Workers’ Comp Lawyer Today

-If you were injured while on the job and have questions about light duty work, contact the experienced New Jersey workers’ compensation attorneys at The Law Offices of Craig A. Altman today to schedule an in-person consultation.
-Call us at 856-327-8899 or fill out a quick contact form so a member of our legal team can connect with you.
+If you were injured while on the job and have questions about light duty work or are in need of legal advice regarding your work program, contact the experienced New Jersey workers’ compensation attorneys at The Law Offices of Craig A. Altman today to schedule an in-person consultation.
+Call our law firm at (856) 327-8899 or fill out a quick contact form so a member of our legal team can connect with you.